Sunday, May 31, 2026

 There is something that can be done for Teamfight Ultimates in 2XKO.
 Much more cinematic kick and generic and unique Teamfight Ultimates.
 Instead of thinking Street Fighter X Tekken, let's think a little more in line with Naruto: Clash of Ninja Revolution 2.

-Vi and Caitlyn in a duo = Piltover's Finest - Caitlyn binds the opponent with multiple bolas, then Vi rushes in at the opponent.
+Vi and Caitlyn = Piltover's Finest - Caitlyn binds the opponent with multiple bolas, then Vi rushes in at the opponent.

-Yasuo and Akali in a duo = Twilight of the Wind - Akali shrouds the opponent with Twilight Shroud, then Yasuo rushes in against the opponent.
+Yasuo and Akali = Twilight of the Tempest - Akali shrouds the opponent with Twilight Shroud, then Yasuo creates a tornado, combining into a shadow-imbued tornado against the opponent.

-Ahri and Akali in a duo = Twilight Charm - Ahri places her Charm on her opponent, then Akali swoops in while producing Twilight Shroud.
+Ahri and Akali = Charming Execution - Ahri places her Charm on her opponent, then Akali swoops in while producing Twilight Shroud.

-Ekko and Jinx in a duo = Shock Therapy - Jinx fires her zap pistol, stunning the opponent, then Ekko brings out his Mega Timewinder and hits it at the opponent.
+Ekko and Jinx = Shock Therapy - Jinx fires her zap pistol, stunning the opponent, then Ekko brings out his Mega Timewinder and hits it at the opponent.

-Ahri and Ekko in a duo = Foxfire Ball - Ahri charges and pitches her Orb of Deception, then Ekko swings his bat sword and hits the Orb of Deception at the opponent
+Ahri and Ekko = Foxfire Ball - Ahri charges and pitches her Orb of Deception, then Ekko swings his bat sword and hits the Orb of Deception at the opponent.

-Ahri and Yasuo in a duo = Fiery Tempest - Ahri channels her foxfire on Yasuo's wind, then Yasuo flings the foxfire imbued tornado at the opponent.
+Ahri and Yasuo = Foxfire Tempest - Ahri channels her foxfire on Yasuo's wind, then Yasuo flings the foxfire-imbued tornado at the opponent.

 These are the examples of duos and their Duo Ultimates.
-The last two examples have characters that aren't not in the roster yet, but figured that I would list them for creativity and for the game's future, you know.
-Having these following duos provides unique Teamfight Ultimates, but the Teamfight Fuse is required for them.
-Maybe the new Fuse can actually be the Teamfight Fuse instead of the Fever Fuse because I think it could be the most popular Fuse both in and outside of the competitive scenes.
+Having these following duos provides unique Teamfight Ultimates as having two characters that don't have dialogues between them in a duo may have generic Teamfight Ultimates in their arsenal, but the Teamfight Fuse is required for them.
+Maybe the new Fuse can actually be the Teamfight Fuse instead of the Fever Fuse.
 Heck, we can even see Piltover's Finest together on screen.
 What a bonanza!

 I know I said this before, but I'm gonna say it again.
 I think God that we didn't take an L like we did with MultiVersus because holy smokes, that would be darning.
 Talking about Harry Potter.
 I'm so glad that we have been rewarded for our diligence as fans of 2XKO for letting it thrive.
 They were waiting for Harry Potter and the game had to be shut down early.